nylas/components/README.md

 The Nylas Components include:

+- [Email](./components/email): View an email thread or message
+- [Mailbox](./components/mailbox): View, filter, and search over a group of email threads
+- [Conversation](./components/conversation): View an email thread in a modern SMS-like interface
 - [Agenda](./components/agenda): Display a day, week, or month view of all events from one or more users or calendars.
 - [Contact List](./components/contact-list): Display a list of selectable contacts from a user’s contacts book.
 - [Composer](./components/composer): Draft and send emails.